Sergey Bubka: Biography

-He has a son who was a professional tennis player, whose name is Sergei.
+His son, Sergei Bubka is a former professional tennis player.

+From 2002 to 2006, Bubka was a member of the Ukrainian Verkhovna Rada with the Party of Regions group and until 2014 an advisor to Viktor Yanukovych.
+He was on the youth policy, physical culture, sport and tourism committee while a MVR.

+Bubka has been linked to business conducted in Ukraine’s Russian-occupied territories.
+On 5 March 2022, Bubka professed his love for his homeland after the 2022 Russian invasion of Ukraine, and declared: "Ukraine will win".

-Pole vault career
+Sporting career

 Sergey Bubka started competing on the international athletics scene in 1981 when he participated in the European Junior Championship finishing seventh.
-But the 1983 World Championship held in Helsinki was his actual entry point to the world athletics, where a relatively unknown Bubka snatched the gold, clearing 5.70 metres (18 feet 8 inches).
+But the 1983 World Championship held in Helsinki was his actual entry point to the world athletics, where a relatively unknown Bubka snatched the gold, clearing 5.70 meters (18 feet 8 inches).
 The years that followed witnessed the unparalleled dominance of Bubka, with him setting new records and standards in pole vaulting.